compose-run/client/README.md

 })
 ```

-You can nest arbitrarily many `userId`s like this to create a piece of state that those users can all read and write together.
-The order of the `userId`s doesn't matter for access control.
+You can nest arbitrarily many `userId`s like this to create a piece of state that those users will be able to read and write together.
+The order of the `userId`s doesn't matter.

 You will be able to write more complex authorization & validation logic via **`useRealtimeReducer`** (_coming soon_).

 #### 5. How do I make my app reslient to invalid writes?

-A clever user can set your state in unexpected ways, so it's good practice to validate your data and try to recover from invalid writes as best you can.
+A clever user can read your source and set your state in unexpected ways, so it's good practice to validate your data and try to recover from invalid writes as best you can.
 Below is an example using the `zod` parsing library:

 ```
 import * as zod from 'zod'